radius-project/docs/docs/content/guides/tooling/bicepconfig/overview/index.md

 rad init
 ```

+This will automatically generate a `bicepconfig.json` with the correct setup in your application's directory.

 ## Option 2: Manually create a `bicepconfig.json`

 1. Create a `bicepconfig.json` in your application's directory. `release-version` should correspond to the current release version in the form of `major.minor` (e.g. `0.36`).